yangshiteng/Coursera-01---Neural-Network-and-Deep-Learning/README.md

 # Week 2

 - Logistic Regression is an algorithm for binary classification
 - Let's look at how an image is represented in a computer.
 To store an image, the computer stores three separater matrices corresponding to the red, green, and blue color channels fo this image.
-So, if your input image is 64x64 pixels, then, you would have 3 64x64 matrices corresponding to the red, green, and blue pixel intensity values for your images.
+So, if your input image is 64x64 pixels, then, you would have 3 64x64 matrices corresponding to the red, green, and blue (RGB) pixel intensity values for your images.
 ![image](https://user-images.githubusercontent.com/60442877/150640109-4bcb969d-3487-49aa-ad91-d3d57a92299b.png)
 ![image](https://user-images.githubusercontent.com/60442877/150675287-43d1b9a8-7353-4966-922c-a76c7e2b16be.png)